 Terry O'Neill

-Other recent screen credits include Brendan Canty's short film JAM, and the role of Liam Walsh in James Fitzgerald’s short film, THE INVISIBLE BOY.
+Recent screen credits include short films ONE MORE ROUND and THE AFTERS, Brendan Canty's short film JAM and the role of Liam Walsh in James Fitzgerald’s short film THE INVISIBLE BOY.
+Other recent screen credits include work on Sarah Ahern's short film TOO SLOW, and Claire Bermingham's RED LAKE directed by Shaun Dunne.

 Since graduating from Bow Street, his screen credits include the lead role of Martin in feature film, THE MEETING directed by Alan Gilsenan, the guest lead role of John in RTÉ Series, STRIKING OUT directed by Lisa James Larsson, the roles of Mala in DAWN directed by Robert Stromberg for MGM, John Flynn in Frank Berry's highly acclaimed feature MICHAEL INSIDE, the role of the Guard in the film of DUBLIN OLDSCHOOL directed by Dave Tynan, Aiden in LOVE/HATE Series 3 directed by David Caffrey, Kevin in feature film A DATE FOR MAD MARY directed by Darren Thornton, Trevor in THE LETTER directed by Kevin O'Farrell, Terry in the feature HOW TO BE HAPPY directed by Brian O'Neill, Terry in the short film THE SHADOWBOXER directed by David O'Neill, as well has supporting roles in successful RTÉ Series REBELLION directed by Acu Louhimies and the short film SPACER directed by Jeda de Brí.